Exclusive: Comcast prepares all-cash bid to gate-crash Disney-Fox deal - sources

 (Reuters) - U.S. cable operator Comcast Corp is speaking to investment banks about obtaining bridge financing for an all-cash bid to displace Walt Disney Co on its $52 billion deal to acquire most of Twenty-First Century Fox Inc’s assets, three people familiar with the matter said on Monday.

 The move is the first concrete step that Comcast is taking to upend Disney’s deal with Fox.
-It sets Comcast Chief Executive Brian Roberts on a collision course with two other media industry titans, Fox CEO Rupert Murdoch and Disney CEO Bob Iger.
+It sets Comcast Chief Executive Brian Roberts on a collision course with two other media industry titans, Fox Executive Chairman Rupert Murdoch and Disney CEO Bob Iger.

 Comcast, owner of NBC and Universal Pictures, has already made a 22 billion pound ($30 billion) offer to acquire the 61 percent stake in European pay-TV group Sky Plc that Fox does not already own.
 In doing so, it topped an earlier offer for the entirety of Sky by Fox.